johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/CS472-Spring2023.md

  * develop a software project using professional tools.
  * guarantee the reliability of a software solution by means of fully automatic tests and contracts.
  * deliver maintainable software based on a good object-oriented design.
- * Use the GitHub which is a very powerful agile platform.
+ * use the GitHub which is a very powerful agile platform.
- * learn the skills required to develop software in a team.
+ * learn the skills required to develop software collaboratively.

 Content
 =======
 In addition to a theoretical introduction, the content of this course mainly consists of self-motivation.
-Starting from a requirements specification (which will be expanded and adapted in the project), the student will analyze the problem and design, implement and test a solution.
-Implementation and testing is done using the C++ programming language.
+Starting from a requirements' specification (which will be expanded and adapted in the project), the student will analyze the problem and design, implement and test a solution using any programming language of their choice.

 Evaluation
 =======